 In truth, our lifestyle has been easier for Jack to handle than Kaitlin.
 While Jack was born into it, Kaitlin might say she was yanked.
 On the other hand, it was Kaitlin’s idea to move from Waterford to Paris.

 Kids in Ireland take what is called a “gap year” at age 15, between what would be their freshman and sophomore years of high school in the States.
 For this year, many study or take internships abroad.
 As they approached their gap year, Kaitlin’s friends began making plans to attend school in the United States, Britain, and elsewhere.
-Kaitlin decided she’d like to spend the year in Paris.
+Kaitlin decided she’d like to spend her gap year in Paris.

 We’d been enjoying Irish country life, but by this time we were wanting for more cosmopolitan distractions.
 We took Kaitlin’s suggestion, therefore, as an opportunity for another family move.
 In the essay Kaitlin prepared as part of her admissions application for St. John’s College in Annapolis three years later, she wrote: “I fought against my family’s move to Ireland and resisted life in that country completely.
 But, if not for Ireland, I probably wouldn’t have gone to Paris.
 And now I can’t imagine not having had the chance to live in Paris.”

 Today Kaitlin is grown and married and working as our Live and Invest Overseas Editor-in-Chief.
 She and her husband have been based in Panama City, with Lief and me, since Kaitlin graduated from college.
-As I write, they are preparing for a next stage of their adventures overseas.
-Lief and I are currently dividing our time between the Hub of the Americas and the City of Light, where we’ve expanded our Live and Invest Overseas operations… and, later this year, Kaitlin and her husband will begin doing likewise.

 All along the way I’ve worried that my children might suffer as a result of the globe-trotting lifestyle their parents chose for them.
 Now, with some perspective gained from the passage of time, I’m more confident than ever that the lives we’ve lived these past 20 years with our 2 children did them much more good than harm.